 The 2025 target was reduced due to routine operational changes in the electric system.
 Some structures in the initial forecast are now steel structures that do not require an intrusive inspection, some were removed from service, and some were intrusively inspected in 2022 or 2023 and do not require an intrusive inspection in 2025.
-Also, beginning in 2025, the existing practice of performing inspections in the WUI will be incorporated into the WMP reporting (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.3.6 for details on Transmission Wood Pole Intrusive Inspections).
+Also, beginning in 2025, the existing practice of performing inspections in the WUI will be incorporated into the WMP reporting.